Friday, June 13, 2025

 Here’s how to improve your diet:

-Fixing these deficiencies can boost your metabolism and fight weight gain caused by bad nutrition.
+Fixing these deficiencies can boost your metabolism and fight weight gain caused by inadequate nutrition.

 The Impact of Yo-Yo Dieting

-Understanding these effects of fad diets is key to breaking free from this cycle.
+Knowledge of these effects of fad diets is essential to breaking away from the cycle.

 What is Yo-Yo Dieting?